 I color and/or highlight my hair every six weeks.
 I admit to allowing my hair to be shampooed at the salon, but I’m ok with that.

 I have a lot (tons!!) of gray hair.
 I have my hair highlighted to blend in with the gray.
 But I’ve noticed that since using baking soda, my grays are less dull and more bright.

 Bottom line: it’s safe to color when shampoo free, but do realize that certain colors do, and will fade faster than others.
 I try to avoid washing my hair again for a few days after getting it colored, so make sure your colorist rinses your hair sufficiently.

-*updated: in the Spring, I started have purple hair color added into my hair.
+*updated: in the Spring, I started having purple hair color added into my hair.
 It lasted a long time – in fact, my stylist was amazed by how long it lasted.
 This was while I was strictly shampoo-free.
-For a month in the summer, I alternated with a sulfate-free shampoo, due to the working out in the heat and some new scalp issues, and the color quickly faded.
+For a month in the summer, I used a sulfate-free shampoo once a week, due to working out in the heat and some new scalp issues, and the color quickly faded.
 Just something to consider…

 I have oily hair – will this work?

 Yep.
 My hair had been oily for as long as I can remember.
 My scalp was oily but my hair was dry (from over-processing).
 Going shampoo free has helped my scalp regulate itself.
 Before, it was working over time.
 The oilier it got, the more I felt the need to wash.
 The more I washed, the oilier it got.
 Vicious cycle.